How to avoid losing vision due to retinal detachment? What should not be done if the retina is detached? Postoperative period after retinal rupture.

 Indications for the procedure

-The operation on the mesh layer is a surgical intervention during which the morphological structure of the inner shell of the eyeball is restored.
-There are 2 types of the procedure: extrascleral and endovitreal.
+Surgery on the retinal layer is a surgical procedure during which the morphological structure of the inner lining of the eyeball is restored.
+There are 2 types of procedures: extrascleral and endovitreal.
 In the latter case, the surgeon performs manipulations inside the organ of vision.
 With extrascleral intervention, the operation is performed on the surface of the sclera.

 The procedure is indicated in the following cases:

-The video tells about the most modern methods of laser treatment of retinal detachment:
+The video describes the most modern methods of laser treatment for retinal detachment:

-Many patients are interested in what kind of operations are performed in case of damage to the retina.
+Many patients are interested in what operations are performed for damage to the retina.
 Surgery can be performed inside the eye cavity or outside.
 Endovitreal methods are used to eliminate extensive damage to the retina.
-Extrascleral technique involves fixation of the retina due to pressure on the outer wall of the eye.
+The extrascleral technique involves fixing the retina by applying pressure to the outer wall of the eye.

 Vitrectomy

 Vitrectomy is the complete or partial removal of a gel-like concentrate from the cavity of the eyeball.
-The technique allows you to freely get to the retina.
-The operation is indicated for the epiretinal membrane, extensive ruptures, tissue transplantation.
-After the end of the procedure, the vitreous body is replaced with saline, silicone or gas.
+The technique allows easy access to the retina.
+The operation is indicated for epiretinal membrane, extensive ruptures, and tissue transplantation.
+After the procedure is completed, the vitreous is replaced with saline, silicone or gas.
 The duration of the procedure is from 1 to 2 hours.
-Patients with gas are not recommended to sleep on their backs, so as not to provoke the entry of the substance into the anterior chamber of the eye.
+Patients with gas are not recommended to sleep on their backs, so as not to provoke the substance to enter the anterior chamber of the eye.

 Laser coagulation

 Laser surgery is based on the action of thermal radiation.
-During the procedure, cauterization of tears and detachments of the inner shell occurs.
-Laser coagulation can be carried out regardless of the pathological process - the method is equally effective in the defeat of the peripheral and central zones of the reticular layer.
-The technique helps to prevent tissue dystrophy.
+During the procedure, the ruptures and detachments of the inner membrane are cauterized.
+Laser coagulation can be carried out regardless of the pathological process - the method is equally effective in cases of damage to the peripheral and central zones of the reticular layer.
+The technique helps prevent tissue degeneration.
 The duration of the procedure is 20-40 minutes.
-After the operation, it is not recommended to fall asleep on your back to avoid an increase in intraocular pressure.
+After surgery, it is not recommended to fall asleep on your back to avoid increased intraocular pressure.

 Extrascleral filling

-In the course of extrascleral filling, the distance between the retina and the pigment layer, which was formed during the separation of the membranes, decreases.
-The technique of performing surgical intervention compared with vitrectomy allows you to save the vitreous body.
+During extrascleral filling, the distance between the retina and the pigment layer, which was formed during the process of delamination of the membranes, decreases.
+The surgical technique allows preserving the vitreous body compared to vitrectomy.

 The operation is carried out according to the following algorithm:

 The duration of the procedure is 40-90 minutes.
 Visual function is restored within 2-3 months.
-In this case, full recovery does not occur.
-The degree of restoration of the functional activity of the organ of vision depends on which area of the retina has detached.
-An important role is played by the severity of the pathological process.
-The postoperative period after applying the filling increases in old age.
+However, complete rehabilitation does not occur.
+The degree of restoration of the functional activity of the organ of vision depends on which area of the retina is detached.
+The severity of the pathological process plays an important role.
+The postoperative period after applying a filling increases in old age.

-Cryocoagulation helps prevent the spread of the detachment to the macula.
-Cryopexy prevents the divergence of the edges of the rupture of the retina.
+Cryocoagulation helps prevent the detachment from spreading to the macula.
+Cryopexy prevents divergence of the edges of the retinal tear.
 The operation is performed on an outpatient basis with local anesthesia.
-A tube is inserted into the eye, supplying a jet of liquid nitrogen.
-The substance freezes tissues, pressing the retina against the vascular layer.
-As a result, the neurosensory sheath fuses with the choriocapillaries.
+A tube is inserted into the eye, delivering a stream of liquid nitrogen.
+The substance freezes the tissue, pressing the retina to the vascular layer.
+As a result, the neurosensory membrane fuses with the choriocapillaris.
 The duration of the procedure is no more than 40 minutes.
-The procedure does not impose restrictions on the lifestyle during the rehabilitation period.
+The procedure does not impose restrictions on lifestyle during the rehabilitation period.

 Extrascleral ballooning

-This type of surgical intervention is carried out with retinal detachment, which is not accompanied by the development of complications.
+This type of surgery is performed for retinal detachment, which is not accompanied by the development of complications.

-Patients wonder how the surgery goes.
-During the procedure, a special balloon is introduced into the organ of vision through a catheter.
+Patients wonder how surgery works.
+During the procedure, a special balloon is inserted into the organ of vision through a catheter.
 It is left inside the vitreous.
-After installation, liquid begins to flow into the cylinder, due to which the device increases in size.
-In this state, the instrument creates pressure on the sclera, which allows fixing the retina in its normal position.
-To strengthen the retina after removing the catheter, the doctor may perform laser photocoagulation.
+After installation, liquid begins to flow into the cylinder, causing the device to increase in size.
+In this state, the instrument creates pressure on the sclera, which allows the retina to be fixed in its normal position.
+To strengthen the retina after removing the catheter, the doctor may perform laser coagulation.

-Preoperative preparation consists in conducting a thorough examination of the organ of vision by an ophthalmologist.
-The specialist must assess the general condition of both eyeballs, identify or refute the presence of diseases of the visual apparatus.
+Preoperative preparation consists of conducting a thorough examination of the organ of vision by an ophthalmologist.
+The specialist must assess the general condition of both eyeballs, identify or deny the presence of diseases of the visual apparatus.
 The doctor may perform the following diagnostic procedures:

-1. Ophthalmoscopy with dilated pupil.
-Examination of the fundus is carried out using a slit lamp.
-The ophthalmologist detects visible damage to the retina and, if necessary, prescribes more accurate studies of the organ.
+1. Ophthalmoscopy with a dilated pupil.
+Fundus examination is performed using a slit lamp.
+The ophthalmologist identifies visible damage to the retina and, if necessary, prescribes more accurate studies of the organ.

 2. Optical coherence tomography.
-The procedure takes place using a special scanner to capture images of the various layers of the retina.
-High definition photo allows you to accurately diagnose the pathology.
+The procedure uses a special scanner to capture images of the various layers of the retina.
+High clarity photos allow you to accurately diagnose pathology.

 3. Electrophysiological study.
 During the procedure, the device registers changes during electrical stimulation of the eyeball.
 Allows you to identify defects in the structure of the retina and determine the path of the signal to the cerebral cortex.

 4. Fluorescein angiography.
-The test with the introduction of a contrast agent allows you to assess the condition of the vessels of the retina.
-With high permeability of the choriocapillaries, the place of fluid accumulation under the neurosensory membrane is determined.
+A test with the introduction of a contrast agent allows you to assess the condition of the retinal vessels.
+With high permeability of the choriocapillaris, the location of fluid accumulation under the neurosensory membrane is determined.

 5. Ultrasound examination of the retina.
-Ultrasound helps to establish the localization of damage and provides detailed information about the state of the visual organ.
+Ultrasound helps to localize damage and provides detailed information about the condition of the visual organ.

 IMPORTANT.
 Ultrasound is prescribed as an additional study if during the operation it is planned to affect the anterior chamber of the eye: the lens, sclera and cornea.
-Such a need arises with deep penetrating trauma.
+This need arises with deep penetrating trauma.

-After the examination, the doctor determines the type of operation, explains to the patient how the procedure is performed and how long the procedure lasts.
-After getting acquainted with the possible consequences of surgical intervention, the patient must sign an informed consent.
+After the examination, the doctor determines the type of operation, explains to the patient how it is performed and how long the procedure lasts.
+After becoming familiar with the possible consequences of surgical intervention, the patient must sign an informed consent.

-Before the operation, it is necessary to pass the following tests and undergo some research:
+Before the operation, you must pass the following tests and undergo some studies:

-It is recommended to stop eating and drinking 8 hours before surgery.
-This is necessary during general anesthesia in order to minimize the risk of developing asphyxia with vomit in case of an inadequate response to anesthesia.
-When taking any medications, it is necessary to discuss their use with the attending physician, anesthetist and surgeon in advance.
+8 hours before surgery, it is recommended to refrain from eating and drinking.
+This is necessary during general anesthesia in order to minimize the risk of asphyxia with vomit in the event of an inadequate response to anesthesia.
+When taking any medications, you must discuss their use in advance with your doctor, anesthesiologist and surgeon.

 Rehabilitation